Joshithach18/InfosysSpringboard5.0-Group1/README.md

 # 6. Summarization of Conversation

-Aprroach: Sumamrizes the whole conversation and finalises the deal status based on the sentiment.
+Aprroach: Summarizes the whole conversation and finalises the deal status based on the sentiment.

 Model used: llama 3.3 70b versatile model from GROQ LLM.